Strictly ergodic distal models and a new approach to the Host-Kra factors: A new proof of the Host-Kra structure theorem.

 \subsection{Overview of the proof.}

 Theorem \ref{thm:main theorem} allows us to present a new approach to the Host-Kra structure theorem \cite[Theorem 10.1]{HK05} in the generality of finitely generated abelian groups.
-In this section, we will prove the following theorem. \begin{thm} Let $G$ be a finitely generated abelian group.
-An ergodic system $(Y,\nu,G)$ of order $k$ is isomorphic to an inverse limit of minimal nilsystems of degree at most $k$ as m.p.s.. \end{thm} We need some facts about nilsystems: \begin{fact} For finitely generated abelian group $G$, by using \cite[Theorem B]{Leibman2005} and the proof of \cite[Theorem 2.19]{Leibman2005}, one has: \begin{enumerate} \item Every subsystem of a nilsystem is a nilsystem.
+In this section, we will prove the following theorem. \begin{thm} Let $G$ be a finitely generated abelian group (e.g., $G=\Z^k$, $k\in \N$).
+An ergodic system $(Y,\nu,G)$ of order $k$ is isomorphic to an inverse limit of minimal nilsystems of degree at most $k$ as m.p.s. \end{thm}

-\item A nilsystem $(X,G)$ is uniquely ergodic iff it is ergodic w.r.t. its (generalized) Haar measure.
-As a corollary, a nilsystem $(X,G)$ is uniquely ergodic iff it is minimal. \end{enumerate}